gotev/db-framework/README.md

 # DB Framework
 Mini reactive framework to work with SQLite databases on Android the reactive way.
 This project is powered by SQLBrite and SQLDelight libraries, plus convenient initialization, transaction creation, common database methods and migration support.
+Google AutoValue is used to eliminate the need to write boilerplate for the database models.

 # Initial setup
 To be done